Maj. Gordon W. Lillie caught Oklahoma oil fever in 1918.

 By July 30, 1919, Pawnee Bill Oil (and Refining) Company had leased 25 railroad tank cars, each with a capacity of about 8,300 gallons.
 But the end of “the war to end all wars” drastically reduced demand for oil and refined petroleum products.
 By 1921, most Oklahoma refineries were operating at about 50 per cent capacity, with 39 plants shut down.

 Although Lillie’s refinery was among those closed, he did not give up.
 In February 1921, he incorporated the Buffalo Refining Company and took over the Yale refinery’s operations.
 He was president and treasurer of the new company.
-By June 1922, the Yale refinery was making daily runs of 700 barrels of oil, about half its skimming capacity.
+But by June 1922, the Yale refinery was making daily runs of 700 barrels of oil, about half its skimming capacity.

 “At the annual stockholders’ meeting held at the offices of the Pawnee Bill Oil company in Yale, Oklahoma, in April, it was voted to declare an eight per cent dividend,” reported the Wichita Daily Eagle.